israelinxy/israelinxy/README.md

 > **If you want to see all my projects go to the repositories section in my GitHub profile.**

-If you want to see all my projects go to the repositories section in my GitHub profile.
 <br>

 ## Contact Me  :email:

-Here is where you contact me -if you want to, of course-.
+Here is where you contact me -if you want to, of course-

 [![Blog](https://img.shields.io/badge/Blog-white?style=for-the-badge&logo=wordpress&logoColor=white&labelColor=21759B&color=363636)](https://tublog.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-white?style=for-the-badge&logo=linkedin&logoColor=white&labelColor=%230A66C2&color=%23363636)](https://www.linkedin.com/in/israel-collado-moreno)